AndresMpa/babylon/.doc/notes.md

-is useful, but a little tricky, perhaps putting everything in there is not a good idea (Anti-patter), since @Module has a scope, app.module.ts can't share instances with modules whose scope isn't inside the app module scope, in other words, a module "xyz.module.ts" can't use 'app.module.ts' injections, it means that only controllers and services inside "app.module.ts" will have access to them
+is useful, but a little tricky, perhaps putting everything in there is not a good idea (Anti-patter), since @Module has a scope, app.module.ts can't share instances with modules whose scope isn't inside the app module scope, in other words, a module "xyz.module.ts" can't use 'app.module.ts' injections, it means that only controllers and services inside "app.module.ts" will have access to them.
+An example can be found at

+> ../src/database/database.module.ts

+To use the global module data, it just same as seen before